MRaashu76/Portfolio/README.md

-# Abhishek's Portfolio
+# Aashish's Portfolio

 Welcome to my personal portfolio!
 This website showcases my skills, projects, and experiences as a student passionate about computer technology.

 ## 🚀 About Me

-I'm Abhishek Kushwaha, a student at KIIT University pursuing a B.Tech in Computer Science and Engineering.
+I'm Aashish kumar das, a student at KIIT University pursuing a B.Tech in Computer Science and Engineering.
 I'm a self-motivated individual with a passion for technology and a vision to use it for positive change.
 I enjoy participating in workshops, hackathons, and programming competitions to continuously enhance my skills.

 ## ✨ Features